EvelienIGNE/studioday-ts/README.md

 ## How to

-You cloned the `all-exercises` branch.
 Please start by creating a new branch to play on:

 ```
 git checkout -b your-name